dhewm/dhewm3/README.md

 `cmake -G "MinGW Makefiles" -DDHEWM3LIBS=/path/to/dhewm3-libs/x86_64-w64-mingw32 /path/to/repository/neo`

-The binaries are compatible with mingw-w64 and all MSVC versions.
+The binaries are compatible with MinGW-w64 and all MSVC versions.

-## Cross compiling
+## Cross-compiling

-For cross compiling a CMake Toolchain file is required.
+For cross-compiling, a CMake Toolchain file is required.

-For the mingw-w64 toolchain "i686-w64-mingw32" on Ubuntu precise it looks like:
+For the MinGW-w64 toolchain `i686-w64-mingw32` on Ubuntu 12.04, it looks like:

 ```
 set(CMAKE_SYSTEM_NAME Windows)